Dominic-Mayers/undo-manager-jit-tail/README.md

 not necessarily the raw checkpoint at the current history index.

 ```
- Incoming forward                      Outgoing forward
+ Incoming forward
- aka: Incoming redo   ┌─────────────┐  aka: Outgoing redo
+ aka: (usual) redo    ┌─────────────┐  Outgoing forward
 ────────────────────► │ Current /   │ ──────────────────►
                       │ normalised  │
 ◄──────────────────── │ checkpoint  │ ◄──────────────────
  Outgoing backward    └─────────────┘  Incoming backward
- aka: Outgoing undo                    aka: Incoming undo
+ aka: (usual) undo
 ```
 ---

 When a checkpoint is created, the SPA is still at the previous checkpoint.
 So the checkpoint pair being constructed is for the next checkpoint.

-A common situation is that the incoming-forward command of the current checkpoint is also the outgoing-backward command, that is, the undo command, of the checkpoint being created.
+A common situation is that the incoming-forward or redo command of the current checkpoint is also the outgoing-backward or undo command of the checkpoint being created.

 When you create a checkpoint at tail, that tail might be removed and the index decremented.
 In that case, the tail checkpoint is not the valid semantic checkpoint